 МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 1.4 Adopt A Greenway Volunteer Cleanup 57.5 40-gallon trash bags collected Yes.
-Volunteers cleaned local greenways, reducing the amount of

-МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) litter that could enter water bodies and increase E. coli amounts.
-3 3.4 Construction Site Inspections Construction Sites 3,125 Daily stormwater inspections Yes.
+(Answer Yes or No and explain) 1 1.4 Adopt A Greenway Volunteer Clean Up 73.5 40-gallon trash bags collected Yes.
+Volunteers cleaned local greenways, reducing the amount of litter that could enter local water bodies.
+3 3.4 Construction Site Inspections Construction Sites 3608 Daily stormwater inspections Yes.
 By inspecting the contractor- owned construction sites, we can evaluate if proper BMPs are in place to reduce sediment discharge and erosion.
-5 5.9 Pesticide and Herbicide Program City-Owned Landscaping 21 applicator licenses Staff certification Yes.
+5 5.9 Pesticide and Herbicide Program City-Owned Landscaping 18 applicator licenses Staff Certification Yes.
 By ensuring staff has proper training in the application of pesticides and herbicides, pollution runoff from such chemicals is kept to a minimum.
-1 1.8 Adopt-A- Street Volunteer Cleanup 59 Street miles cleaned Yes.
-Adopt-A-Street volunteers successfully collected 87 bags of trash that could have polluted the storm sewer system and nearby creeks.
+1 1.8 Adopt-A- Street Volunteer Clean-up 529 10-gallon trash bags collected Yes.
+The City coordinated with volunteer organizations to successfully collect 529 bags of trash that could have polluted the storm sewer system and nearby creeks.